iluvjava/Maths/Notebook 2.0 obsidian/AMATH 561 Probability Theory/Probability Basics/Lebesgue Integral and Expected Value.md

 An indicator function $\mathbf 1_A$, or $\mathbb I_A$ describes an event in $\mathcal F$, the sigma algebra.
 If the random variable happens to satisfy the conditions for the event $A$, then the value $\mathbb I_A$ takes the value of $1$, else it takes the value of $0$.

 **Explanation:**
-For all possible value for the measure pre-images, we want to integrate it along with the measure of this pre-image of the random variable, multiplying by the value took by the random variable.
+For all possible value that the random variable can take, we want to integrate it along with the measure of this pre-image of the random variable, multiplying by the value took by the random variable.

 **References**:
 \<Rick Durrett: Probability Theory and Applications\>

 ---